 All things considered, the nutrient density for grains is pretty low, especially when you consider the bioavailability of their nutrients.
 Many of the vitamins or minerals that are present in grains cannot actually be utilized by the body because of the presence of antinutrients, including gluten, described earlier.

-Wondering what foods to avoid with gluten intolerance?
-In addition to avoiding the more obvious grain culprits like wheat, rye and barley, there are also some unexpected places gluten can be hiding so check your labels:
+Wondering what foods to avoid with gluten intolerance symptoms?
+In addition to avoiding the more obvious grain culprits like wheat, rye and barley, there are also some unexpected places gluten can be hiding, such as:

 - Canned soups